BSMediaGroup/StreamSuites-Dashboard/README.md

 ## Clips View (Runtime Export Visibility)

 - **Read-only lifecycle surface:** `docs/views/clips.html` + `docs/js/clips.js` render every clip emitted by the runtime export pipeline, including queued, encoding, uploaded, published, and failed items.
+Clip IDs link to the public clip detail page, and destinations render as outbound links when provided.
 - **Authoritative data only:** the view hydrates from `docs/shared/state/clips.json` (or the equivalent runtime export path) without inferring or mutating states.
 Pending and failed clips remain visible until the runtime evicts them.
 - **Safe polling:** lightweight polling (10s cadence) tolerates missing or partial data and will not retry aggressively on errors.
 - **State vocabulary (display-only):**